Perelandric/Golific/README.md

 # GoEnum

-**GoEnum** works with the `generate` command to create namespaced enums using structs, providing have greater type safety as well as other features, including:
+**GoEnum** works with the `generate` command to create namespaced enums using structs, providing greater type safety as well as other features, including:

  - A `String()` method, allowing you to print the name of the enum variant.
  - The ability to optionally assign a custom value for `String()`.